Download 3DGS Render Addon:

 Important note:

-As stated in the addons pop-ups.
+As stated in the addons tips.
 If you have rotated or a scaled 3DGS objects and applied those transforms using Blender native Apply Scale / Apply Rotation, the 3DGS attributes will not be updated correctly and the object can no longer be exported to other 3DGS apps.

 The export function for both the 3DGS and Point Cloud menus will update 3DGS attributes correctly before exporting.